minhtuan2000/udp-file-transfer/README.md

 # udp-file-transfer
 A simple and robust file-sharing system, using both TCP and UDP.

-The implementation have been tested in Ubuntu 20.04
+The implementation have been tested on Ubuntu 20.04 and on the computer in the computer room (CentOS).

 ## 1. Build the client and server